ssloy/ssloy.github.io/docs/tinycompiler/ast.md

 To correctly represent the product $p*q$ with precision $m$, we must divide the product $p*m * q*m$ by $m$.

-### Computing the Square Root Using Newton's Method
+### Computing the square root using Newton's method

 My example program computes the square root of $\pi$ with 13-bit precision.
 The algorithm itself is quite simple: if we want to compute $x = \sqrt{a}$ for some positive number $a$,